microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 - `textBlockQuote.background`: Background color for block quotes in text.
 - `textBlockQuote.border`: Border color for block quotes in text.
 - `textCodeBlock.background`: Background color for code blocks in text.
-- `textLink.activeForeground`: Foreground color for active links in text.
+- `textLink.activeForeground`: Foreground color for links in text when clicked on and on mouse hover.
 - `textLink.foreground`: Foreground color for links in text.
 - `textPreformat.foreground`: Foreground color for preformatted text segments.
 - `textSeparator.foreground`: Color for text separators.